-- 1. Port (socket) number 1000 when using HTTPget program (see Section 4.5). - 2.
-Port (socket) number 2000 when trying to access the sensor (probe) connected to the port of the iServer to receive data. - 3.
+- 1. Port (socket) number 1000 when using HTTPGET program. - 2.
+Port (socket) number 2000 when trying to access the sensor (probe) connected to the port of the iServer to receive ASCII data. - 3.
 Port (socket) number 2002 when trying to access the iServer itself for Power Recycling the iServer remotely.
 This can be done using Windows standard Telnet application.